An enhanced predictive reporting analytics framework can be created through the Integrated Enterprise Excellence (IEE) Business Management System.

 Again, from a plot of this manufacturing line’s data, one would conclude if they were to examine all the data that this process was unstable; however, since week 26 the process appears to be more consist.
 Consider that an investigation revealed that something changed in week 26.

 Because of this, we could then examine the data after this time period separately from before this weekly time period.
 The following chart stages the data for these two points in time, which would results in the following 30,000-foot-level chart.
-Data from the recent region of stability is used to formulate the prediction statement made at the bottom of the 30,000-foot-level report-out in this performance measurement system.
+Data from the recent region of stability is used to formulate the predictive reporting analytics statement made at the bottom of the 30,000-foot-level report-out in this performance measurement system.

 From this chart, we would now conclude that the process is stable with an OEE rate about 70.3%.
 From this chart, we understand that there will be week-to-week chance variation of the OEE response; however, the overall process is performing at a 70.3% OEE rate.